martin-magakian/Amazing-Cloud-Search/README.md

 First you need a Amazon cloud search instance and it URL (We will call it a key) It should look like : yourDomainName-xxxxxxxxxxxxx.us-east-1.cloudsearch.amazonaws.com

+This exemple can be use with IMDB default index that you can select when creating your cloud search.
-Exemple with a Cloud Search indexing movies who implement SearchDocument (just an ID):
+It index movies who implement SearchDocument (just an ID):

 	public class Movie : SearchDocument
 	{